ssheggrud/Mod_20_Project/README.md

 ## ML Model
 ### Overview
-Our goal is to create both a supervised and unsupervised machine learning model to predict the results of the NYC mayoral elections.
+Our goal is to create a supervised machine learning model to predict the results of the NYC mayoral elections.
 ### Supervised Learning
 We will use data from past elections to see whether our model can predict winner of previous elections using data such as:
 - Total amount of money fundraised